kevinli3993/FightOn/lab03/README.md

 User friends: <output all the friend names here with a space between them>
 ```

-NOTE: If you want, you can put all this code into a single .cpp file.
+*_NOTE_*: If you want, you can put all this code into a single `.cpp` file.
 It makes compiling it easier.